oliverschwendener/ueli/README.md

             "url": "google.com/search?q="
         }
     ],
+    "customShortcuts": [],
-    "customShortcuts": []
+    "history": []
 }
 ```

 ## Customization
-All Settings are stored in the `ezr_config.json` file in your home folder.
+All Settings, customization and user history are stored in the `ezr_config.json` file in your home folder.
 If there is no config file run the application once, it should create one.

 * Options: